 Samphire Hoe, the nature reserve of Eurotunnel located between Folkestone and Dover in Kent, is a place for both wildlife to thrive and people to enjoy.
 To maintain the balance between the two, we ask that people stay on the paths, keep dogs on leads and scoop the poop.

-In the interests of the protection and comfort of both the public and staff, please:
+Samphire Hoe is open from 7 a.m. until dusk with last entry at 7 p.m..
+In the interest of the protection and comfort of both the public and staff, please:

 - Respect social distancing